 My best advice if you’re an off-roading beginner is to join a group or club.
 It’s the safest way to start out and the most fun!
 There are groups out there specific to your 4WD make, and there are also groups like Yeah the Girls 4×4, which caters exclusively to female 4WD drivers and runs all kinds of regular 4WD trips across the country – all super fun (and free).

-Beginner 4WD Tracks NSW
+FAQs Beginner 4WD Tracks Near Sydney

 Can I go 4WDing in NSW?